 Since its founding in 1972, The Philadelphia School has been in the forefront of environmental education.
 We are grateful that our founders were early environmental educators.
 From the beginning, our program has empowered students as stewards of the natural world.
 Each week in the fall and spring, students travel to the Schuylkill Center for Environmental Education in Philadelphia's Roxborough section to complement their classroom curriculum.

 Study of environmental issues has always been integral to the academic program.
-Students organize an annual Earth Day celebration and play active roles in the school’s comprehensive recycling and composting program.
-Our environmental education program has received national awards and grants, including a National Wildlife Foundation Eco-Schools Bronze Award, President’s Environmental Award and an Environmental Protection Agency education grant.
+TPS families organize an annual Earth Day celebration and play active roles in the school’s comprehensive recycling and composting program.
+Our environmental education program has received national awards and grants, including a National Wildlife Foundation Eco-Schools Bronze Award, the President’s Environmental Award, and an Environmental Protection Agency education grant.

 Philadelphia is an extension of our classrooms

 The rich resources of our city serve as primary sources for our learners.
 Our students learn about the complexity of urban life by studying their own neighborhoods.
 They connect directly with America's past by walking the city's streets and visiting its museums.
-Students may interview a local shopkeeper about her business, visit a medieval courtyard at the Philadelphia Museum of Art, or walk through the doors of the Johnson House, where slaves stopped on their way to freedom.
 Our middle schoolers learn about and use the resources of the Free Library of Philadelphia.
 Collaborative projects have included creating an online exhibition about Benjamin Franklin with the Rosenbach Museum & Library and designing plans for the development of the Delaware River waterfront with the Independence Seaport Museum.
 Special exhibits of student artwork have been mounted in the Schuylkill Center's gallery.

 Our students regularly visit the city’s museums, theaters, and historic sites.
 In addition to supporting these venues financially, the school strives to imbue students with a lifetime appreciation for our city’s cultural and historic treasures.